New Research from Edelman Financial Engines Explores the Mindset Around Wealth in America Today

-Regardless of net worth, inflation and macro-issues are causing the most financial worry
+Regardless of net worth, inflation and marco-issues are causing the most financial worry

 The research revealed that macro-issues such as inflation, the fear of a recession, and politics topped the list of financial concerns for everyone, with inflation causing the greatest worry.
 As a result, people are changing their spending and saving strategies, and making trade-offs.
 They may also be more prone to making investment decisions based on emotions – which can easily derail them from their long-term plan and goals.

 - An overwhelming majority (80%) have had to adjust to rising prices and impacted portfolios, including buying fewer things for themselves (49%), cutting back on recreation and entertainment (46%), and reducing what they spend on food (42%).